seneubert/maven-review/README.md

 Requests for improvements to the code can be put onto the analysis backlog.
 But the analysis should only be delayed by this if either a bug causes wrong results or if the public code is in an incomplete state that does not allow it to be reused.
 It is appreciated that analysis code represents very personal and valuable contributions to the collaborative effort.
 As such the reviewing of the code has to adhere to the same high standards of fairness and good conduct as any other interaction in the collaboration.
 The balance between valueing the individual and the necessity for a common language understood by all is particularly delicate when it comes to code.
 Dogmatism has no place in this.
 We thus strongly suggest to refrain from the enforcement of formal coding standards.

+## Summary
+In order to improve

+* when feedback is made available
+* the reproducibilty and sustainability of the analysis and in particular the tools developed for it
+* the structure of feedback

+we propose to establish the following role and methods in the review process
+* each analysis is from day one accompanied by a maven reviewer
+* for each analysis there is a prioritized backlog, maintained by the maven reviewer
+* the complete analysis code of each analysis is made available and included in the working group review
+* the backlog is used for triage to decide if an analysis is mature enough to be released, including the transparent decision to leave some questions open

 [1] : the term `maven` comes from Hebrew, loosely translated to "one who understands".
 There is no particular significance attached to the expression.
 You can substitute it with "mentor", "senpai", or just "working group reviewer"